ExecifyUnkownSource/Solstices-Client-Private/README.md

 (Slide note)

 I’ll be staying on top of updates and doing everything I can to make the client better overall — especially when it comes to PVP features.
 That’s one of my main focuses.

-On top of that, I’m planning to bring Solstices to Bedrock too.
-I’ll be looking to bring on a developer to help create a version specifically for crystal PVP on Bedrock, so Bedrock players can finally have something solid and competitive to use against java players.